Fabio Wolfinger

-Fabio Wolfinger (born 11 May 1996) is a Liechtensteiner footballer who currently plays for FC Balzers.
+Fabio Wolfinger (born 11 May 1996) is a Liechtensteiner footballer who plays for FC Balzers.

 International career

 He is a member of the Liechtenstein national football team, making his debut in a friendly match against Qatar on 14 December 2017.
 Wolfinger also made 19 appearances for the Liechtenstein U21.

 Personal life

 Fabio is the youngest of three Wolfinger brothers to have been capped by the Liechtenstein senior team after Marco and Sandro.